November 20, 2019

 Catherine: You should ask Daniel!
 He’s the master of the kitchen in Holmes Hall.

-Daniel: It’s a shared kitchen for the dorm, but I feel like I have it to myself.
+Daniel: It’s a shared kitchen for the resident hall, but I feel like I have it to myself.
 No one ever uses the oven.

 Catherine: False!
 Someone was just making a peach pie yesterday.